Firth of Forth: History

 The Romans reportedly made a bridge of around 900 boats, probably at South Queensferry.
+In the 10th century, the river was considered the boundary of "Scotia" and was sometimes called "The Scots Water".
 The inner firth, located between the Kincardine and Forth bridges, has lost about half of its former intertidal area as a result of land reclamation, partly for agriculture, but mainly for industry and the large ash lagoons built to deposit spoil from the coal-fired Longannet Power Station near Kincardine.
 Historic villages line the Fife shoreline; Limekilns, Charlestown and Culross, established in the 6th century, where Saint Kentigern was born.

 Construction of the Forth Bridge, a railway bridge, began in 1882 and was opened on 4 March 1890 carrying the Edinburgh–Aberdeen line.

 The youngest person to swim across the Firth of Forth was 13-year-old Joseph Feeney, who accomplished the feat in 1933.
 In October 1936, the Kincardine Bridge opened.

 On 4 September 1964, the Forth Road Bridge opened.
 From 1964 to 1982, a tunnel existed under the Firth of Forth, dug by coal miners to link the Kinneil colliery on the south side of the Forth with the Valleyfield colliery on the north side.
 This is shown in the 1968 educational film Forth – Powerhouse for Industry.
 The shafts leading into the tunnel were filled and capped with concrete when the tunnel was closed, and it is believed to have flooded with water or collapsed in places.

 In January 1987, the first Loony Dook event took place.
 During this event, individuals dive or wade into the Forth on New Years Day.